 Elroy-Sparta State Trail: Kendall to Wilton

-A bicycle ride from Kendall to Wilton on the Elroy-Sparta State Trail is a dynamic experience.
-Compared to the relatively flat trail section from Elroy to Kendall, this segment has a long ascent and descent.
+A bicycle ride from Kendall to Wilton on the Elroy-Sparta State Trail is an exciting and dynamic experience.
+Compared to the relatively level trail from Elroy to Kendall, this section has a long ascent and descent.
 The land is hillier and wooded.
 One of the highlights between Kendall and Wilton is passing through one of three tunnels on the Elroy-Sparta State Trail.

 At Kendall, the trailhead is located next to a historic, refurbished railroad depot.
 The site has a parking lot, park benches, covered picnic shelter, information kiosk, bicycle self-service station, and historical marker about the trail.